 In recent decades, there has been a migration of Turks to urban areas seeking work and education, resulting in a population boom in Turkev's major cities.
-In both urban and rural settings, most Turks take pride in their homes. decorating them with art. ceramics. paintings. and lavish carpets while keeping them meticulously clean.
+In both urban and rural settings, most Turks take pride in homes. decorating them with art. ceramics, paintings. carpets and lavish while keeping them meticulously clean.
 Many homes feature modern appliances like dishwashers, washing machines, stereo systems, and large televisions.